Sogod, Southern Leyte: Subangdaku River

+For years, following the floodings of the river, Subangdaku created an issue over the province.
+The quarrying in the area became rampant and destructive.
+After many attempts of conserving the site, the issue remained unsolved until today.

 The Department of Public Works and Highways (DPWH) recommended to the Southern Leyte Governor Oscar Tan, for the rechannelling of the river in order to “redirect the flow of water straight to the bridge (present Subangdaku Bridge in barangay Suba) waterway.”
 A permit was granted to Shemberg with the “objective of rechannelling the meandering Subangdaku River, thereby protecting the existing infrastructure, the lives and properties of Sogodnons” on July 13, 1993.
 Rechannelling was commenced shortly after.
 In 1998, a group of Sogodnons complained about the destruction in the river allegedly due to the quarrying operations of Shemberg.
 Supporting papers in 1998 backed the continued rechannelling operations of said company, thus quarrying and rechanneling activities were resumed.

 Shemberg-Rockland Marketing Corporation was granted an Environmental Compliance Certificate (ECC) by the Regional Department of Environment of Natural Resources (DENR-8), through the Mines and Geosciences Bureau (MGB-8), to conduct quarrying operations in the river.
 Although the ECC allowed them to extract 60,000 cubic meters per year (ECC was granted on June 25, 1993), some sectors believed that what was extracted from the river was more than this amount.
 For instance, it was alleged that small operators and local residents also collect sand and gravel and sell them to Shemberg.
 By June 5, 1998, MGB-8 issued a renewal of permit (SAG No. IP-98-011) to Shemberg Marketing Corporation (SMC) allowing it to extract 350,000 cubic meters for five years, renewable for the same period and volume.
 This amount has increased by 10,000 cubic meters annually.
 Aside from Shemberg, there were also other operators that extracted sand and gravel, such as Reeline Commercial Aggregates and a Gaudencio Ang.

 On December 12, 2001, Typhoon Nanang damaged a road shoulder in barangay San Miguel.
 Shemberg, however, denies responsibility for the destruction.
 The company reports that the total concession area of Shemberg is only 19 hectares which occupies about 2 kilometers of the river and that its “upstream boundary is located near the concrete structure, at the bend of San Miguel and is approximately 300 meters downstream of the newly collapsed road pavement.”